The Workspace Model for Education

 - The community is made up of parents, students, staff, tutors, specialists and networked professionals who are motivated and energized by being part of the learning revolution.

-- All educators walk through our front door intent on making an impact on Workspace kids.
+- All educators walk through our front door intent on making an impact on Workspace students.
 These talented individuals have been sought out because they are dissatisfied with the status quo of mainstream education.
 They are thrilled to be a member of a community where they can leave the trappings of the classroom behind, and use creative methods to spark curiosity and take learning to the next level.

 —Jiddu Krishnamurti, philosopher, teacher, writer.